xmayeur/turnPagePedal/readme.md

 ## pedalPageTurn ##

+turnPagePedal is a project to create a two-buttons pedal device that enables page turns for a score displaying application on a tablet.

+It emulates a keyboard to basically send the cursor left/right commands.
+Additional commands may be sent by programming long press on one of the pedal button to actionate da-capo or cross page jumps command.

+Special combinations of putton presses allow entering in admin mode and configuring some behaviour or parameters of the device.

-This is the Arduino code for a DFRobot Beetle BLE Bluno microcontroller as a HID keyboard sending left and right cursor code when buttons are pushed
+This repo also contains the Arduino code for a DFRobot Beetle BLE Bluno microcontroller as a HID keyboard sending left and right cursor code when buttons are pushed

 # Electronic schema #